sssalim-aws/aws-well-architected-labs/content/Well-ArchitectedTool/200_Labs/200_Running_WAFR_using_Trusted_Advisor_Integration/_index.md

 * Track and record Improvement action items in JIRA for accountability & visibility.

 ## Prerequisites:

-* Business or Enterprise Support plan enabled in AWS Account.
-  To access relevant Trusted Advisor checks used in this lab, If  Business Support plan is not enabled, only 6 Trusted Advisor checks referenced [here](https://docs.aws.amazon.com/awssupport/latest/user/trusted-advisor-check-reference.html) are available.
+* Business or Enterprise Support plan enabled in all AWS Account, to access relevant Trusted Advisor checks used in this lab.
 * (Optional) Access to [Atlassian JIRA](https://www.atlassian.com/software/jira) is required to complete section 4.

 {{% notice note %}}